Your Guide to Types of Woks (and Which Is Right for You)

-- Lastly, woks are made from a thin material compared to most everyday pans, which allows heat to conduct quickly and efficiently.
+- They are made from a thin material compared to most everyday pans, which allows heat to conduct quickly and efficiently.

-All great woks should have those three elements—the high sides, flared design, and thin conductive material.
+All types of woks should have those three elements—the high sides, flared design, and thin conductive material.

 Nonstick vs. Seasoned

-Many woks come with a nonstick coating.
-This is easy to clean and keeps food gliding over the surface.
+Many woks come with a nonstick coating, like this GreenPan wok.
+It’s easy to clean and lets food glide over the surface.
 On the other hand, a nonstick coating usually can’t handle a cooking temperature over medium heat, which means your stir-fry won’t be as crisp as it could be over a hotter temp.
 Nonstick pans also don’t last as long as carbon steel or cast-iron woks since the coating does wear away over time.

 Flat vs. Curved Base

-Many woks have curved bases, with allow food to be tossed around easily and allow heat to travel the curved sides of the pan most efficiently.
-Curved bottom woks work best when placed in a wok ring: a round collar that holds the wok over a burner (typically a gas burner).
+Many woks have a curved base, which makes for easy food tossing and lets heat travel up the curved sides most efficiently.
+Curved-bottom woks work best when placed in a wok ring: a round collar that holds the wok over a burner (typically a gas burner).

-Cooking for a big family, or regularly host dinner parties?
+Cooking for a big family?
 Go ahead and get a big wok (some are as large as six or eight quarts).

 If you mostly cook for two or three, seek out a smaller model.
-Cooking a small amount of food in a too-large pan makes it easy to burn the food, and to scorch the cooking oil, which gives food a bitter taste.
+Cooking a small amount of food in a too-large pan makes it easy to burn the food and scorch the cooking oil, which gives food a bitter taste.